 Members of the 4chan /mlp/ group cross referenced the individuals on the Kickstarter campaign page with known members or fans of MDE.
 So they like pranks, big deal right?
 After all, MDE has over 6,000 likes on their Facebook page, maybe it’s just some MDE folks trying to get into the Brony game.
 A number of images popped up on the /mlp/ Dark Skyes investigation thread that seemed to show MDE head honcho Sam Hyde planning a master prank that involved Bronies.

-Obviously there’s no way to verify these, it’s entirely possible they’re complete fabrications.
-Then Sam released the following video.
-Warning, it gets pretty offensive at the end.
+There’s no way to verify these, it’s entirely possible they’re complete fabrications.

 If you couldn’t stomach the poor camera angle, spastic behavior, or the offensive language I’ll give you an overview.
 Sam acknowledges that he’s behind the campaign and that while it’s a big joke there is actually a game.
 It’s implied that instead of being your standard dating sim, Dark Skyes is destined to be an interactive trolling of Bronies, and not at all what’s described in the Kickstarter campaign.